htb-scepter

 - OS Version detected: Windows 10 / Server 2016/2019 (Build 17763)

-Unfortunately, most user and group enumeration attempts returned STATUS_ACCESS_DENIED
+Unfortunately, most user and group enumeration attempts returned STATUS_ACCESS_DENIED.

 NFS Enumeration